IntergatedCircuits/hid-rp/README.md

 # HID report descriptor format library

-This project utilizes C++17 and above language features to implement a common library for creating and parsing HID report descriptors.
+This project utilizes C++17 and above language features to implement a common, standalone library for creating and parsing HID report descriptors.

+## Features

+* Easy to use C++ syntax to define HID report descriptors and reports (examples in `include/hid/reports`)
+* Compile-time validation of HID report descriptors (any C/C++ source header is supported)
+* Base design for implementing any custom descriptor parsing logic, either for compile or runtime

+## Demos

+### [stm32-i2c-hid][stm32-i2c-hid]

+HID over I2C using a generic STM32 devkit, tested with Raspberry Pi.

 ## Motivation